KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api-20/start_simple_market_maker_bot.md

 * Percentage values are within the range of 0-1, such that 0.25 = 25%
 ** For spread, a value of 1.05 equates to 5% over the value returned from the prices API url.

+Note: `min_volume` will iterate to percentage of current balance if `max` is true, but remains static if `max` is false.

 #### :pushpin: Examples